-Clean Energy – Made in Germany: EnBW Offshore Wind Showcase at UConn
+Clean Energy – Made in Germany: EnBW Offshore Wind Showcase

 March 29, 2021 | Inga Poetzl, Baden-Wuerttemberg - Connecticut Exchange Coordinator, University of Connecticut & Lucius Lichte, Senior Science and Tech Advisor, German Consulate General Boston